 Transparency about your own humanity means knowing you don’t always have the right answers.
 Therefore, it’s important to admit when you’ve made the wrong decision.

-Moreover, it’s important to not blame anyone for the negative consequences of doing what you told them to do.
+Moreover, it’s important not to blame anyone for the negative consequences of doing what you told them to do.
 This would make you a hypocrite, and it’s hard to respect a hypocrite, particularly from the employee’s perspective.

 However, this doesn’t mean you should let your employees walk all over you either.
 After all, a good leader should be both personable and authoritative.